usptact/LearningToRank/README.md

 ## Prerequisites
 The only prerequisite to compile and run the model is the [Infer.NET](http://infernet.azurewebsites.net/) framework.
 Please note that it has a different and very restrictive license!

+Runs just fine with .NET 4.6 under Windows.
+Can be run under Linux/MacOS with Mono (less tested).

 If you would like to modify the model, some familiarity with graphical models (factor graphs in particular) is required.

 ## Graphical Model